Capturing America's 'forgotten' towns

 "It's the contrast that's important," Rubbert said in a phone interview.
 "The strong colors, especially the blue sky, should underline the blatant contrast with the grey reality of the rural South."

 In his forthcoming book, "Days Gone By: Roadside Photographs of the American South," Rubbert casts an outsider's lens on the Deep South.

+German photographer Jorg Rubbert says that some of his photos present the hope of revitalization.
+Credit: Jörg Rubbert

 Taken across 10 years' worth of visits to the US, the images depict towns and cities that the photographer describes as "forgotten" -- places marred by waning industry or shrinking populations.

 But while Rubbert admits that the images are just "drive-by impressions," the second-hand stores, gold buyers and dilapidated strip malls tell wider story about America's economy.